top of page

 Projects on WW2 military history with a common theme of unravelling well-established mythology and establishing the context for plans to resist a Nazi invasion of Britain by clandestine means.
 The work arose out of an initial study of the GHQ Auxiliary Units and developed into a broader study of the Home Guard and the inter-relationship of early war British Intelligence organisations, which eventually led to the creation of SOE.

 The work goes beneath the veneer of romanticism and un-sourced 'sound-bite' history that plagues such topics.
-It tests received wisdom and assumptions, often accompanied by a high emotional investment, that have distorted WW2 history.
+It tests received wisdom and assumptions, often accompanied by a high emotional investment, that have distorted the subject.
 The conclusions are thought-provoking and will hopefully encourage research elsewhere.
-In 2022 long-disproved myths are still being circulated on-line and in print and risk being forever entrenched in popular memory.
+Meanwhile, long-disproved myths are still being casually circulated on-line and in print, risking being forever entrenched in popular memory.
+Indeed the mythology of the Home Guard and Auxiliary Units has now become a topic for study in itself!

 CASE STUDIES

-This website was started simply to advertise my publications but I became aware many people assume they can more easily find the most up-to-date information on a topic via the internet - without realising the latter is littered with out-of-date text and ideas, endlessly re-circulated and repeated in chatrooms.
-This can then get transferred back into print as the 'received wisdom'.
-The website now offers up-to-date information on the structure of British plans for guerrilla warfare and resistance in WW2 Britain.
+The present website offers up-to-date information and critical analysis on the concept and structure of British plans for guerrilla warfare and resistance in WW2 Britain.
 It includes case studies that expand on published research and strips away some of the mythology that has accumulated.
-This includes the much-misunderstood history of Auxiliary Units weaponry and revisits the contentious issue of whether the Home Guard and Auxiliary Units, whilst part of a 'citizen army', can be considered truly 'civilian'.
+This includes the much-misunderstood history of Auxiliary Units weaponry and Special Duties Branch.
+It revisits the contentious issue of whether the Home Guard and Auxiliary Units, whilst part of a 'citizen army', can be considered truly 'civilian'.
+In a topic that has been subject to nationalistic hyperbole, case studies are also provided on the European context.

 LATEST PUBLICATIONS.